Japan parliament approves BOJ leaders; focus now on policy

 The parliament's opposition-dominated upper house also approved government nominees Kikuo Iwata and Hiroshi Nakaso as Kuroda's deputies, a day after the trio sailed through a vote in the lower house where Abe's ruling party has majority.

-Kuroda was approved in the upper house with 186 in favour and 34 against, and Iwata won approval with 124 in favour and 96 against.
+Kuroda was approved in the upper house with 186 in favor and 34 against, and Iwata won approval with 124 in favor and 96 against.
 Nakaso received 199 ayes and 22 no votes.

 "We want the BOJ to press ahead with policy steps to achieve its 2 percent inflation target as early as possible," Chief Cabinet Secretary Yoshihide Suga told reporters, adding the government would work closely with the central bank.